cschell/TWIL/2015/W12 – migrating a vm from xen to kvm.md

-# TWIL W12 – Migrating a virtual machine from Xen to KVM
+# Migrating a virtual machine from Xen to KVM

 My company is migrating to a new infrastructure for its virtual machines and switching from XenServer to KVM.
 This week we had to tackle the migration of existing Xen-VMs to the new hypervisor – turned out that this has been trickier than I thought it would be!